rmrt1n/auiss-nodejs-prototype/README.md

 - [ ] add file upload functionality to server
 - [ ] add pagination for blog posts
 - [ ] add contacts
-- [ ] add add row functionality for admin
+- [x] add add row functionality for admin
+- [ ] decide: ssr or ssg for blog (whether to put content to db)
 - [ ] ...

 ## Developing